-- 1. Wages are what an individual receives (before deductions) for working as someone else's employee. - a) Under certain conditions, services performed as an employee are deemed selfemployment rather than wages, e.g., ministers, real estate agents, share farmers, insurance salesmen, etc.

-2. Wages may take the form of:
+- A. These payments are defined as follows: - 1.
+Wages are what an individual receives (before deductions) for working as someone else's employee. - a) Under certain conditions, services performed as an employee are deemed selfemployment rather than wages, e.g., ministers, real estate agents, share farmers, insurance salesmen, etc. - 2.
+Wages may take the form of: - a) Salaries.
+Payments (fixed or hourly rate) received for work performed for an employer.

-- a) Salaries.
-Payments (fixed or hourly rate) received for work performed for an employer. - b) Commissions.
-Fees paid to an employee for performing a service, i.e., a percentage of sales.

-- c) Bonuses.
+- b) Commissions.
+Fees paid to an employee for performing a service, i.e., a percentage of sales. - c) Bonuses.
 Amounts paid by employers as extra pay for past employment, i.e., outstanding work, length of service, holidays, etc. - d) Severance Pay.
 Payment made by an employer to an employee whose employment is terminated independently of his wishes. - e) Military Pay.
 Service member's wage, which is based solely on the member's pay grade and length of service. - f) Special payments because of employment.
-Items such as vacation pay, advance/deferred wages, etc.

-- 1. Absent evidence to the contrary, if FICA taxes have been deducted from an item assume it meets the definition of wages. - 2.
+Items such as vacation pay, advance/deferred wages, etc. - B. These payments are treated as follows: - 1.
+Absent evidence to the contrary, if FICA taxes have been deducted from an item assume it meets the definition of wages. - 2.
 Wages are counted at the earliest date of the following: - a) When received, or - b) When credited to the individual's account, or - c) When set aside for the individual's use.